2color/agency-matters/content/Posts/homelab.md

   - server
 ---

-As part of the a recent digital housekeeping, I decided to audit my backup strategy and come up with a better strategy and use the opportunity to also expand my knowledge and expertise.
-This post goes into
+As part of a recent digital housekeeping effort, I decided to audit my backup strategy.
+This process was an opportunity to develop a more robust approach and to expand my knowledge and expertise.
+This post details that journey.

-For the last 10 years ago, I had a patchwork of different approaches:
+For the last 10 years, I had a patchwork of different approaches:

 - A Synology DS216 Play NAS with two hard drive RAID array using Synology Hybrid RAID.
 - I had my most important documents synced to my icloud drive and I would ocasionally snapshot this folder —which wasn't that big— using a tarball file and save a copy on the NAS.